Documentation

 - cloudquery sync config.yml --log-console --log-level=debug

-The flow will extract all tables from the HackerNews API and load them to a destination PostgreSQL database.
+The flow will extract all tables from the HackerNews API and load them to CSV file.
 You may notice that the input to the config_files task is virtually identical to your CloudQuery configuration file.

 Kestra flows are built using a declarative YAML syntax, in the same way as you know it from CloudQuery.